Refunds, Exchanges, Returns, and Warranties

 Your rights are based on two types of warranties.

-Express warranties are the promises or statements made by a distributor that you rely on when making your purchase decision.
+Express warranties are the promises or statements made by a seller that you rely on when making your purchase decision.
 These promises or statements can be verbal or written in contracts, or written on product packaging, signs or other accompanying product documents.

 Exchanges, returns, and refunds